 George R.R.
 Martin, Syrio Forel, Game of Thrones,

-In this the fourth post in our series about the Japanese hiraganna handplane we will discuss how to fit the plane’s wooden body to the blade thereby improving the tool’s performance.
+In this the fourth article in our series about the Japanese hiraganna handplane, we will discuss how to fit the plane’s wooden body to the blade thereby improving the tool’s performance.

 Why Fit Body to Blade?

-Beloved Customers may wonder why your humble servant is inflicting the internet with another pointless article about Japanese planes, especially since the handplanes purveyed by C&S Tools are advertised as “ready to use” when new.
-Let’s address this absolutely valid concern.
+Beloved Customers may wonder why your your most humble and obedient servant is inflicting the digital world with another pointless article about Japanese planes, especially since the handplanes purveyed by C&S Tools are advertised as “ready to use” when new.
+Please allow me to address this absolutely valid concern herein.

-As mentioned in the Part 3 of the Japanese Handplane Series, Mr. Inomoto, the daiuchi shokunin that cuts the bodies of our planes from Japanese White Oak to fit the blades forged and sharpened by Mr. Nakano, does indeed do more than just cut a gap for a blade to slot into, but fits the blade to the body so it is able to cut a decent shaving before it leaves his workshop.
-However, due to cost considerations and practical limits to his prophetic talents and clairvoyant insights regarding who will eventually own each plane and their preferences for the blade-body marriage, he fits the blade on the tight side, assuming the end-user will adjust the body to best suit his own purposes.
+As mentioned in the Part 3 of the Japanese Handplane Series, Mr. Inomoto, the daiuchi shokunin that cuts the bodies of our planes from Japanese White Oak to fit the blades forged and sharpened by Mr. Nakano, does indeed do more than just cut a gap for a blade to slot into, but fits the body to fit the blade so each plane is able to produce a decent shaving before it leaves his workshop.
+However, due to cost considerations and practical limitations to his prodigious prophetic talents and clairvoyant insights regarding who will eventually own each plane, and their preferences for the blade-body marriage, he fits the blade on the tight side, assuming the end-user will fettle the body to best suit his own purposes.
 Ergo the paragraph titled “Plane Philosophy” in Part 3.

 I suspect relatively few Beloved Customers have given the subject serious thought, but it is nonetheless true that each owner of a Japanese plane must develop their own philosophy regarding the relationship between blade and body, and if they deem it necessary, adjust their plane body accordingly.

-This article assumes Beloved Customer has decided to refine the fit between blade and body, and instructs in how to make those refinements.
+This article assumes Beloved Customer has decided to refine the fit between blade and body, and instructs in how to achieve those refinements.
 Are they absolutely necessary?
 Nah.
 Will they make a difference?
-Yes, but the degree of improvement obtained will vary from plane to plane and person to person.
+Yes, but the degree of improvement achieved will vary from plane to plane and person to person.

 So with that out of the way, let’s assemble the tools we will need to make some righteous sawdust.

-The following is a list of tools recommended for this job.
+The following is a list of tools I recommend for this job.

 Carpenter’s pencil and/or marking pen;

-Masking tape to protect the wooden body from oily fingerprints;
+Masking tape to protect the wooden body from oily/graphity fingerprints;

 Metal file (to be modified) or a 15~18mm wide chisel (to be modified).